kloimhardt/blog/docs/_drafts/draft-LisRoot.md

 The code for the interop functionality, some 400 lines of self contained Ferret code, is made available by the authors free and open source [6].

-## Defining the function to be plot
+## Defining the function to be plotted

 The mathematical function we are going to plot is very simple.
 It is represented by the usual formula for a straight line.